 Annual Education Grants

-All donations received by EAS goes toward education programs and conservation projects.
+All donations received by EAS go toward education programs and conservation projects.
 Each year the EAS board reviews grant applications from other non-profit organizations and individuals and selects recipients that best reflect our mission.
-Given below are some recent examples of grants supported by EAS.
+Given below are some recent examples of education grants supported by EAS.

 Tekoeppel School.
 Second graders in Mrs. Smith's classes have benefited the last two years from her enthusiasm and passion for introducing her students to nature.
 With grant money received by EAS, she has been able to take her students on field trips to places like Howell Wetlands, Wesselman Woods Nature Preserve, JJ Audubon State Park, and Wild Birds Unlimited to hike and learn about birds and nature from guest speakers.
 Mrs. Smith has planted a small garden, complete with bird feeders, just outside the classroom in the courtyard so that watching birds is part of their daily routine.
 Observations students make become part of subjects such as language arts and creative arts as they research about the birds they see and write stories and draw pictures.
 At the end of the school year, they put on a program to share what they have learned.
 Examine the photo gallery below to get an appreciation of what these 2nd graders have accomplished.